dcmi/dctap/TAPprimer.md

 **Element:** <code>valueNodetype</code>

-The value node type is the type of RDF node that is in the object position of the RDF triple.
-The value can be IRI, blank node (Bnode) or literal, and the valid keywords are "IRI", "bnode" and "literal".
+The node type of the value node.
+When using RDF properties, the minimum set of values is: "IRI", "literal", "bnode".
 (These should be processed as case insensitive).
 When the RDF`valueNodeType` is "literal" a specific 'valueDataType' may also be defined.
 No `valueDataType` can be used when `valueNodeType` is either IRI or Bnode.

 *TAP example:*
 |propertyID|propertyLabel|valueNodeType|valueDataType|